samuba/url-shortener/README.md

 [A tiny serverless url shortener](https://kurzer.pages.dev/)

-I mainly built this to try out these technologies:
+# Goals

+- Simple UX
+- Make it "hard" to abuse by not exposing API
+- Get some hands on with:
-- Cloudflare Pages (incl. workers)
+  - Cloudflare Pages
+  - Cloudflare Workers
   - Cloudflare KV
   - css.new (no-css framework)
-- Sveltekit
+  - SvelteKit